 - Don’t use ‘click here’, state what the page is in the text, eg read more About me

-Organising an event or activity?
+Organising an event, project or activity?

-- Captions for digital events
+- Live captions for digital events

 - Wheelchair accessible spaces and toilets

 - Comfortable seating

 - Digital access for in-person events (hybrid)

 - State what access is in place, including venue access, hearing loops, steps, etc

 - Have a space for people to add access requirements during event booking

 - Safety for clinically vulnerable attendees: mask wearing, hand sanitiser, ventilation, lateral flow tests